Private Education Loans

 - Servicer Name: The name of the organization that collects payments, provides customer service, and performs other administrative responsibilities on a private student loan.

-- Variable Interest Rate: The interest rate is tied to current market interest rates and can increase or decrease over the life of the loan.
-This will impact monthly payment amounts, which may be higher in some months than in previous months.
+- Variable Interest Rate: The interest rate is tied to current market rates and can fluctuate over the life of the loan.
+This will affect monthly payment amounts, which may be higher than in previous months.